hercychang/prep-step-1/part7-control_flow/iterators.md

 ## Other Essential Iterators

 The `each_index` method uses the same syntax as `each`, but it passes the block each index as an argument (rather than the element itself).
+Like `each`, it returns its receiver.

 ```ruby
 traversed_thrice_is_all_right = [1, 2, 3]